 So if you want rings that are a little loose, you can grow your hair for some time, at least till the ear, and then get a perm.
-The smallest size rod can fit in hair with a length of as less as 2 inches, while the largest rod, giving loose curls, can require a length of up to 5-6 inches.
+The smallest size rod can fit in hair with a length of as little as 2 inches, while the largest rod, giving loose curls, can require a length of up to 5-6 inches.

 People used to consider getting a perm and coloring your hair with services that only women can enjoy, but times have changed now.

 Men can perm their hair too.
 When men started growing their hair, the obsession with this “curly fro” kind of look started.
 It led many men to get their hair permed too.